morrolinux/i3expo-ng/README.md

 ## Startup

 Add this to your `i3` config:
-`exec_always "~/.local/bin/i3expod.py -f -w /home/user/Images/wallpapers/14.jpg"`
+`exec_always --no-startup-id "~/.local/bin/i3expod.py -f -w /home/user/Images/wallpapers/14.jpg"`

 `-f` is for fullscreen (causes pygame to crash on a black screen on some distros)